Each Barrier Island has its very own Character

 Neighborhoods: Cape Haze, Rotonda

-Gasparilla Island and the “Capital” Boca Grande
+Gasparilla Island and its “Capital” Boca Grande

 According to folklore, Gasparilla Island got its name from Jose Gaspar, a famous local pirate, who reportedly settled on the island in the 1700s with his band of men.
 According to legend, Gaspar and his men used the island as a hiding place between forays until the United States carried out a campaign to rid the waters of their presence.
 Whether true or not, the legend adds to the colorful history of the island.
 And the story is interesting and beautiful, isn’t it?

 Gasparilla Island is another one of those incredible places.
 It’s a place where you can get lost while wandering on the seven pristine miles of sugar-white beach or exploring the Back Bay during low tide.
 Tourism and fishing are the economic basis on this tranquil seven-mile long island.
-Fishing, sailing, swimming, hiking and shelling are just a small sampling of the leisure activities that make Gasparilla Island.
+Fishing, sailing, swimming, hiking, and shelling are just a small sampling of the leisure activities that make Gasparilla Island.
 It is an island where wealthy winter residents rub shoulders with local fishers and other longtime permanent residents.
 How cozy can that be?

 The Tarpon Tournament changes everything